 The Matrix Awakens

 This sound design project was part of my research for The Matrix Awakens, created as a technical demonstration for Unreal Engine 5.
-I reimagined the audio for a slow-motion scene from the original Matrix film, rebuilding everything from scratch using Serum.
-It’s proof of how much can be done with limited tools and a bit of imagination.
+Using the original bullet-time sequence from The Matrix (1999) as a reference, I recreated the entire audio experience from scratch using only the Serum synthesizer as the primary source for the sounds.

 The goal was to show the creative range of a single synthesizer, even a software one, when paired with careful editing and sound placement.
 Everything was bounced in place and processed.
 Even the first gunshot is mostly synthesized, but to keep a sense of realism and avoid a sci-fi tone, I layered it with Krotos Weaponiser and retained the original identity of the Desert Eagle Mark XIX used by Agent Smith in the film.

-Here are a few audio examples of the custom-made patches I created specifically for this sequence, all using only Serum v1.
+Here are a few audio examples of the custom-made patches I created specifically for this sequence.
 I brought in some extra flavor during post-processing using Moog-style filters, but most of the credit goes to Serum for its versatility.